machal/cssmine-content/font-face-netechnicke.md

 If you are looking for study recourses, I recommend these:

--   [webtypography.net](<http://webtypography.net/>) – it is an older website, but still a valid guide to type, typesetting and font composition on a website, written by Robert Bringhurst.
+-   [webtypography.net](<http://webtypography.net/>) – it is an older web site,
+    but still a valid guide to type, typesetting and font composition on a web site, written by Robert Bringhurst.

 -   On Web Typography - it is an impeccable book by Jason Santa Maria, especially if you want to understand this topic in the broader context.
 See